 The Merit Award jurors will evaluate projects based on how well they respond to the selection criteria:

-- Community impact – how the project addresses critical social, economic, and/or environmental needs of the community while reflecting a diversity of values
+How the project addresses critical social, economic and/or environmental needs of the community while reflecting a diversity of values while promoting human connections, at a human scale.

 Submissions must be anonymous.
 If any authorship is revealed on any images or project summaries viewed by the jury, the entry will be disqualified.